You may be eligible for a pre-approved personal loan offer

 Your credit score measures your ability to repay credit.
 Therefore, a good credit score is necessary to meet your financial goals, particularly those for which you need to borrow money.
-Building and improving credit takes time and effort.
-You need to manage your money responsibly over time to do so.

 1. Check your credit report

 Your credit report contains your complete credit history and all the data used to calculate your credit score.
 The first step towards improving your credit score is to get a copy of your credit report, and check it for discrepancies or inaccuracy.
 Make sure that there are no late payments listed incorrectly, and that the amounts paid and owed match.
 That way, if there are any errors, you can correct them by talking to the credit bureau.
-To perform a free CIBIL check, simply visit the Bajaj Finserv website and enter your basic details to check credit score for free.
+To perform a CIBIL check, simply visit the Bajaj Finserv website and enter your basic details to check credit score.

 2. Watch your credit card balance